How to sell my real estate brokerage? It can be an intimidating question.

 These types of transactions, like most sales transactions, are frequently the result of personal connections.

 Potential buyers could come from within your company.
-For instance, an agent working toward her broker’s license could be the candidate.

 If your firm doesn’t have any takers, cast a wider net.
 Make a list of other local brokers and rate them in order of possible interest in your company.